Get 80% off your plan for your first 3 months*

 Document these operational elements:

-• how the business operates day-to-day
+• How the business operates day to day.

-• who's responsible for each function
+• Who is responsible for each function.

-• what order tasks get completed
+• What order tasks get completed.

-• which systems and tools you use
+• Which systems and tools you use.

 Make the process manageable by documenting a different aspect each week.
 If you have employees, have them write the parts relevant to their jobs.